Mercedes-Benz CL-Class (C216): New features

 The Pre-Safe Brake had its world premiere on the CL-Class C216, with the first partial autonomous braking (40%, or up to 0.4g deceleration) if the driver does not react to the BAS Plus warnings and the system detects a severe danger of an accident.
 If the driver then immediately applied the brakes, the maximum braking force was available and – depending on the situation – the accident could be averted at the last moment.
 If an accident was unavoidable, the PRE-SAFE brakes reduced the impact severity and, in turn, the risk of injury to the vehicle occupants.

 The Distronic Plus adaptive cruise control is able to bring the car to a complete stop, and accelerate again to the pre-set speed, to keep a pre-set distance away from the car ahead of it.
 Also introduced was active infrared Night View Assist, enabling drivers to view the conditions in front of the car despite the dark surroundings.
 Intelligent Light System headlights with five light modes, including active light function, was another feature.

 In 2007, the CL added the first Mercedes-Benz Blind Spot Assist system (includes six short-range radar sensors in the front and rear bumpers).
 This was available as an option for the CL-Class.

 An AMG Sports package for the 2009 CL-Class was available for the CL 500 and CL 500 4MATIC beginning in June 2009.
 This package includes a front apron with large air intakes, rear apron with a black insert and integrated rectangular tailpipe trim in polished stainless steel, AMG side sill panels, 19-inch five-spoke AMG light-alloy wheels and wide-base 255/40 (front) and 275/40 (rear) tyres (optional 20-inch twin-spoke AMG light-alloy wheels with 255/35 and 275/35 tyres), perforated brake discs and silver-painted brake calipers with Mercedes-Benz lettering (V8/V12 engine models), wood trim and wood/leather steering wheel in black ash, velour floor mats with AMG lettering, and sports pedals in brushed stainless steel with rubber studs.

 From 2009, Mercedes-Benz has only been offering the CL 550 in 4Matic in the US/Canada, as a strategy to increase sales in snowy regions.
 While all the systems are the same, the suspension has been downgraded from ABC to Airmatic, as 4Matic is not compatible with ABC.
 The CL 600 and CL 65 AMG remained rear-wheel drive, though.

 Marketing

-As part of the CL-Class launch, Mercedes-Benz Accessories GMBH released accessories for the CL-Class, including a leather wallet and business card case in black nappa based on the trim in the CL's cockpit, ash timber pens and umbrella handle based on the wood trim found in the car's cockpit, driving gloves and instrumentation-inspired wristwatch, keyring and money clip with the MB logo, and a diecast model car made by AUTOart.
+As part of the CL-Class launch, Mercedes-Benz Accessories GMBH released accessories for the CL-Class, including a leather wallet and business card case in black nappa based on the trim in the CL's interior, ash timber pens and umbrella handle based on the wood trim found in the car's interior, driving gloves and instrumentation-inspired wristwatch, keyring and money clip with the MB logo, and a diecast model car made by AUTOart.
 The accessories were available beginning in September 2006.